Lyneham Village Online

 Policy maker: Every organisation needs to have guidelines to follow in the course of its work - the direction it should go in, how it should operate, what it can and can’t do.
 This part of the role is to ensure that the Council has the correct policies in place so that it can operate efficiently, effectively and legally.

-Representative: Members are elected to represent a division, dealing with the day-to-day problems that arise with constituents, being their mouthpiece in local affairs.
-Members should meet with local residents on a regular basis, maybe holding surgeries, or networking – getting to know key people in local organisations such as community groups, community police, local schools.
+Representative: Members are elected to represent a ward, dealing with the day-to-day problems that arise with constituents, being their mouthpiece in local affairs.
+Most Members arrange regular "surgeries" - advertised places and times when they can meet their constituents face-to-face.
+Other ways of making yourself known to your public are through networking - getting to know key people in local organisations such as community groups, community police, local schools.

 Steward: The idea of a steward is to "oversee" the Council, looking at how well the services it delivers are performing, and challenging when standards are low.
 Most of members will be involved in some kind of scrutiny role, whether it is on a particular committee or panel, or through a Best Value Review or the Comprehensive Performance Assessment process.